 Your server is responsible for generating the client token, which contains all of the necessary configuration information to set up the client SDKs.
 When your server provides a client token to your client, it authenticates the application to communicate directly to Braintree.

-Your client is responsible for obtaining the client token and initializing the client SDK.
-If this succeeds, the client will generate a
+Your client is responsible for obtaining the client token from your server and initializing the client SDK.
+If this succeeds, the client will generate a payment method nonce.